 Our main midweek meeting is

-Currently this is a short form of Evening Prayer with preaching through THE BOOK OF THE LAMENTATIONS OF JEREMIAH.
+Currently this is a short form of Evening Prayer with preaching through THE BOOK OF JOB .
 Like all the Bible, this is extremely relevant to today.
+The suffering of Job provides great encouragement to help us through difficult days.

 All are very welcome.

-Meeting the community - from time to time, currently on Friday evenings, we preach outdoors in the centre of Wimbledon.
+Meeting the community - from time to time, currently on Friday evenings at 5:30 pm, we preach outdoors in the centre of Wimbledon.
 It is a privilege and joy to meet all sorts of amazing people, to talk together about what is really important to you, and especially to explain the amazing things that God does for those who turn to him.

 Many of us join an international prayer meeting online on Mondays from 7pm to 8.30pm which is led by friends at the Free Church of Scotland (Continuing).